nissi-devo/Emergency-Health-Streaming/README.md

-ssh [domain-name] #Ssh into EC2 instance docker-compose up -d #Start all containers source venv/bin/activate #Activate virtual environment sudo nohup venv/bin/python3 jobs/main.py &  #Run Python script that produces data to kafka as a background process sudo nohup bash jobs/submit_spark_job.sh & ##Run Bash script that consumes data to kafka as a background process
+ssh [domain-name] #Ssh into EC2 instance docker-compose up -d #Start all containers source venv/bin/activate #Activate virtual environment sudo nohup venv/bin/python3 jobs/main.py &  #Run Python script that produces data to Kafka as a background process sudo nohup bash jobs/submit_spark_job.sh & ##Run Bash script that consumes data using Spark as a background process
 ```
 <br>
 10. Stop these scripts at will.